Jason Santos: Cookbooks

 Buttermilk & Bourbon: New Orleans Recipes with a Modern Flair was published in March 2019.
 Simple Fancy: A Chef's Big-Flavor Recipes for Easy Weeknight Cooking, a cookbook for home cooks, was published in December 2022.

 Personal life

-Santos and his wife Thuy (née Le) are parents of a daughter, born in August 2022.
+Santos and his wife Thuy are parents of a daughter, born in August 2022.

-When he appeared on Season 7 of Hell's Kitchen, he lived in Medford, Massachusetts and worked as an executive chef at Gargoyles on the Square in Somerville, Massachusetts.
+When he appeared on season 7 of Hell's Kitchen, he lived in Medford, Massachusetts.
+There he worked as an executive chef at Gargoyles on the Square in Somerville, Massachusetts.
 He returned to Gargoyles at the end of the season.

 Santos graduated from Newbury College.
 In 2021, it was reported Santos and his wife lived in Woburn, Massachusetts.

-A notable part of his physical appearance is his blue-dyed hair, which he has dyed for up to 20 years, leading to the nickname 'Blue Jay'.
+A notable part of his physical appearance is his blue-dyed hair, which he has dyed for up to 20 years, leading to the nicknames 'Blue Jay' and 'Smurf'.